learn-co-curriculum/python-intro-to-strings/README.md

 ## Let's go!

 As you have seen from the **Instant Data Science** lesson, programming is a powerful tool for answering questions about data.
-It allows us to collect data, clean up and format our data, and then perform calculations on that data.
+It allows us to collect, clean up and format our data and then perform calculations on that data.

 Much of our digital information is in the form of text.
-Song lyrics, or emails, for example.
-And to clean up and format that text with Python, we need to become familiar with our first type of data, the string.
+Song lyrics and emails, for example.
+To clean up and format that text with Python, we need to become familiar with our first type of data, the string.

 ### Objectives
 * Working with our first data type, strings